Teaching guidelines +/- 15 minutes

 1. Perdone is more formal than perdona.

-2. Mira and oye do not always imply looking or hearing literally.
+2. Mira and oye do not always literally mean to look or to hear.

 Exercise 1: Los imperativos: Mira, Oye, ¿Diga?